16 Animals With Big Tails

 The marsupial’s long tail aids in its equilibrium and enables it to navigate through the trees safely.

-Native to tropical rainforests in Indonesia, New Guinea, and even the northern regions of Australia, the tree kangaroo is a species of great diversity.
+The tree kangaroo is a highly diverse species native to tropical rainforests in Indonesia, New Guinea, and even the northern regions of Australia.

 Unfortunately, poaching and deforestation are contributing to the decline of their species.